Chrysomphalina chrysophylla

 Chrysomphalina chrysophylla is a species of mushroom with a north temperate distribution.
 Described by Elias Magnus Fries in 1821, it was placed in the genus Chrysomphalina by Swiss mycologist Heinz Clémençon in 1982.

+The yellow caps are 1-5 cm wide and the stems 1-4 cm long.
+The spore print is yellowish.
+It may resemble C. aurantiaca or Gerronema strombodes.